danboid/genesis_6button/README.md

-# Six button Sega Mega Drive controller board
+# Six button Sega Mega Drive / Genesis controller board

 This repository contains a KiCad project for a six button Sega Mega Drive / Genesis controller board as well as ATTiny404 micro controller code to implement a replacement for the 6 button Sega Mega Drive controller's custom chip.
-This board should also work with the ZX Spectrum Next.
+This board is also compatible with the ZX Spectrum Next and its clones.

 **Note: the `main` HEAD is not necessarily tested!
 Tested revisions of the board+firmware will be tagged**